Request consultation →

 Once tear-film homeostasis is lost, the ocular surface enters a state of repeated microtrauma.
 Hyperosmolar stress, inflammatory mediators, unstable lubrication, and blink-related friction can gradually injure the epithelium and undermine the eye's ability to heal smoothly.

-Corneal nerves are essential to lacrimal reflexes, blink behaviour, epithelial trophic support, and sensory function.
-Reviews of dry eye pathophysiology describe how tear-film compromise can damage both epithelium and corneal nerves, while neuropathic ocular pain may persist when peripheral or central neural pathways become sensitised, sometimes producing severe symptoms even when surface signs are relatively modest.
+Corneal nerves are essential to lacrimal reflexes, blink behavior, epithelial trophic support, and sensory function.
+Tear-film compromise can damage both epithelium and corneal nerves, while neuropathic ocular pain may persist when peripheral or central neural pathways become sensitized — sometimes producing severe symptoms even when surface signs are relatively modest.

 If symptoms remain disproportionate to surface staining or fail to improve after conventional surface treatment, clinicians should consider a neuropathic pain component rather than assuming the problem is merely untreated dryness.
 This distinction matters because ocular pain can be both an ocular-surface disorder and a neural disorder.